joergmschulz/docker-dovecot/README.md

 enable or disable REDIS_PRODECTED_MODE in .env (for future use) Currently, you must comment the redis port stanza in docker-compose.yaml if you want to NOT expose redis.
+You can run multiple redis on one host if you set the REDIS_PORT to something different.

 ## rspamd
 If you want to use the console, don't forget to set  RSPAMD_enable_password, RSPAMD_password